kmhuff/crypto-hack/crypto-hack.md

 ### Distance in Combat

-TODO: Remove Roughly

-**Immediate Distance**: Roughly 10 ft.
+**Immediate Distance**: 10 ft.
 If you're this close to a creature, they can close the distance and hit you with a melee attack nearly instantly.

-**Short Distance**: Roughly 50 ft.
+**Short Distance**: 50 ft.
 The distance that a creature can charge in an immediate turn.

-**Medium Distance**: Roughly 150 ft.
+**Medium Distance**: 150 ft.
 This is the maximum range that a creature with a ranged attack can attack without penalty.

-**Long Distance**: Roughly 450 ft.
+**Long Distance**: 450 ft.
 Beyond this range, even ranged attacks cannot target creatures.

 ### Action: Clash